The story of Mr Bill Wallace - J Ward's oldest inmate

 Wallace resided in Cell 1 which is the first cell on the right of the wing.
 Photo by Sarah @Living Life In Full Spectrum

 Ironically, Wallace was reported to be one of the heaviest smokers in J Ward.
 He liked to smoke government issued Tobacco that came in a fifty pound block.
 He led his daily life in J Ward content and considered it to be his home.
-He preferred to be address as Mr Wallace and was said to always act like a gentleman.
+He preferred to be addressed as Mr Wallace and was said to always act like a gentleman.
 He always wore a suit and the staff would measure him for his annual suit fitting.
 He bought his suits from a local store in Ararat called 'Fosters'.
 Do not let looks deceive you though, if provoked, Mr Wallace was said to be ‘fully capable of kicking one’s head off’.
 Even at the age of 100 he was capable of becoming violent.
-One night in the dining hall the inmate were eating dinner.
+One night in the dining hall the inmates were eating dinner.
 One inmate asked Mr Wallace if he wanted to eat the last slice of bread on his plate while reaching across the table.
 In response he picked up a fork and stabbed it into the hand of the inmate.
+Seems he didn't want to share his bread!

 He was eventually moved to the geriatric ward at Aradale Lunatic Asylum which was J Ward’s sister where he eventually passed away at the age of 107 just one month short of his 108th birthday.

-Picture from Bill Wallace's funeral courtesy of mikedashhistory.com
+Picture from Bill Wallace's funeral Image Source mikedashhistory.com

-Information has been gathered from 'The J Ward Story' written by Graeme Burgin.
+Information has been gathered from the book 'The J Ward Story' written by Graeme Burgin.

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum